ga-curriculum/recursion-in-java/README.md

 This structured approach to recursion not only makes the problem more manageable but also reinforces the recursive mindset, helping you solve increasingly complex problems with this elegant method.

+A palindrome is a sequence that reads the same forwards and backwards.
+Recursive solutions can elegantly check for palindromes:

 ```java
 import java.util.Scanner;